 Appointments for foreclosure prevention counseling are scheduled by calling (202) 265-CALL (2255) or by email at email@example.com.
-No in-person (face-to-face) counseling is being offered at this time; however, we are providing counseling remotely (by telephone or the internet).
-We have canceled all Foreclosure Prevention Clinics for the time being.
-When clinics resume they will include a presentation on vital information that every homeowner in danger of foreclosure should know.
+Staff are working hybrid schedules.
+Counseling sessions are being conducted remotely. (by telephone or the internet).
+Foreclosure Prevention Clinics are held weekly and include a presentation on vital information that every homeowner in danger of foreclosure should know.
 Clients who attend the clinic are then scheduled to meet individually with counselors who will address their specific situations.

 Please be sure to have available all required documents because you may be scheduled for an individual counseling session immediately (please see the Foreclosure Prevention Document Check List ).

 For those persons applying for the DC Housing Finance Agency’s ReMIT program please download and complete the following form:

 For those persons applying for the DC Housing Finance Agency’s DCMAP program please download and complete the following form:

 An HCS housing counselor explains forbearance.